SulimanSalih/KFUPMAUTOWHEELS--Stage1/README.md

 **- cv2
 You can install YOLOv8 and its dependencies from the following link:
 [YOLOv8 and models weights](https://drive.google.com/drive/folders/1a5cZfxemTJMMAq51wtCSkZUDMenIBbD6?usp=sharing)**

+## IMPORTANT
+- We Used 2 seperate Yolov8 models, the two files are part of this repo but you need to download them from GDrive link above, it is important that these two .pt files are there in same root of the folder of the SDCS_Main.py

 ## File Descriptions:
 1. SDCS_Main
    This file is the main script responsible for motion and speed control through PID control.
 It contains the AI details and practicalities based on distance, colors, and subsequently stopping or moving away.